-If a creditor has issued a CCJ (County Court Judgement) claim against you, you will receive a claim pack in the post.
+If a creditor has applied for a County Court Judgement (CCJ) against you, you will receive a claim pack in the post.
 The pack is normally 4 pages long and can be easily identified as it has a distinctive blue and white colour.

 The name of the County Court where the claim has been made, the claim reference number and issue date are all shown in the front top right hand corner of the Claim Form.
 There will also be a court stamp.

 The name of the creditor claiming that you owe them money will be stated in the front top left hand corner of the Claim Form.
 Under this will be the address for sending documents and payments.
 This is normally the solicitor acting on behalf of the creditor making the claim against you.